polpielladev/polpiella.dev/src/pages/testing-your-release-pipeline-using-fastlane.md

 end
 ```

 By looking at the errors encountered above, the new `nightly` lane needs to verify that the app can be archived correctly and that the binary produced can be uploaded to App Store Connect.
-The problem is that if we duplicate the release's lane code verbatim, it will submit a build to Testflight, which is not what we want.
+The problem is that if we duplicate the release's lane code verbatim it will submit a build to TestFlight, which is not what we want.
 Instead, we should use deliver's `verify_only` flag so that the build is never submitted, only verified:

 ```ruby:Fastfile
 lane :release do